falkoschumann/activity-sampling-java-bak/doc/Stories.md

 ## Log Activity

-- Ask user cyclically for current activity (default: every 20 minutes).
+- Ask user cyclically for current activity (e.g. every 20 minutes).
-- Archive timestamp, period, client, project, task and notes.
+- Archive timestamp, duration, client, project, task and notes.
 - Save log as CSV file.
 - Select one of the recent activities as the current one.
 - Correct activity record.
+- Can record missed Intervals.

 ## Parametrize Asking

-- Set the interval to 15, 20 (default), 30, or 60 minutes.
+- Set the interval to 15, 20, 30, or 60 minutes.
 - Enter first name and last name for timesheet.
-- Store capacity in hours per week (default: 40).
+- Store capacity in hours per week.

 ## Evaluate Log

+- Show summary: hours today, hours yesterday, hours this week, hours this month.
 - Show timesheet by period.
 - Show total timesheet by customer.
 - Show total timesheet by projects.